 I promise to love being Jewish 10x more than anyone hates me for it.

 Mazzig grew up in Israel as the son of Mizrahi Jewish refugees from Iraq and Tunisia.
 He is a descendant of the Indigenous tribe of North Africa, the Amazigh.
 As a young Israeli, Hen served in the Israel Defense Forces for almost five years as an openly gay commander.
 As a lieutenant in the Coordinator of Government Activities in the Territories unit, he was a humanitarian officer.

-As a young Israeli, Hen served in the IDF for almost five years as an openly gay commander.
-During his service as a lieutenant in the COGAT unit, he worked as an intermediary between the Israeli Defense Forces (the IDF), the Palestinian Authority, the UN, and the many non-governmental organizations that work in the West Bank.
-Hen’s unit was responsible for overseeing the construction of medical facilities, schools, environmental projects, roads, water-related infrastructure, and for security coordination with the Palestinian Security Forces, part of the Palestinian Authority.
+While serving in the West Bank, Mazzig was an intermediary between the IDF, the Palestinian Authority, the UN, and many non-governmental organizations.
+He oversaw the construction of medical facilities, schools, environmental projects, roads, water-related infrastructure, and security coordination with the Palestinian Security Forces, part of the Palestinian Authority.

 A staunch advocate for the queer community, he also served as the head of the Transgender and Health department at the National Israeli LGBTQ Task Force (The Nir Kates Center) in Tel Aviv.